February 2020 SR Movie

 Our Speakers: Chase Martin and Maureen Forney

-If current trends continue, scientists warn that half or more of all plant and animal species on Earth will become extinct within the next few decades.
+If current trends continue, scientists warn half or more of all plant and animal species on Earth will become extinct within the next few decades.
 In the words of the famous biologist Paul Ehrlich, “When we wipe out populations and species of other organisms, we’re sawing off the limb we’re sitting on”.